Disty0/ipex_to_cuda/README.md

 - `IPEX_ATTENTION_SLICE_RATE`: Specify the dynamic attention slicing rate for Intel ARC.
 This environment variable allows you to set the slicing rate in gigabytes (GB).
 The default is `4` GB.

 - `IPEX_FORCE_ATTENTION_SLICE`: Force use dynamic attention slicing even if the GPU supports 64 bit.
-Useful with Intel Data Center GPU MAX series.
+Useful for saving memory with Intel GPU MAX and Intel Battlemage series.